Jets QB Darnold doubtful vs. Pats, Flacco expected to start

 NEW YORK (AP) — New York Jets quarterback Sam Darnold is doubtful to play Monday because of an injured shoulder, with Joe Flacco expected to start in his place against the New England Patriots.

-Coach Adam Gase said Saturday that Darnold would sit out practice after the quarterback had some issues throwing Friday.
+Darnold sat out practice Saturday after the quarterback had some issues throwing Friday.

-“Unless something strange happens, Joe will be the starter for this game on Monday,” Gase said.
+“Unless something strange happens, Joe will be the starter for this game on Monday,” coach Adam Gase said.

 Darnold sprained the AC joint in his right shoulder against Denver on Oct.
 1 and missed two games.
-He reinjured it last Sunday at Kansas City when he took a hard hit, but he remained in the game.
+He reinjured it last Sunday at Kansas City when he took a hard hit, but remained in the game.

 “I think he started out OK,” Gase said of Darnold’s practice Friday.
 “Obviously, he was going to do everything he could to be able to go for this game.
 As practice went on, he felt there were some throws that he wasn’t comfortable with that when he threw them.”